rsylvian/CSVparser/README.md

 Usage
 -----

-The following example shows how to make a simple usage of CSVparser:
+The following example shows how to make a simple usage of CSVparser.<br />
 Assuming a common CSV file :

 ```